bmevada/Week5-Third-Party-APIs-Challenge-Work-Day-Scheduler/README.md

 ## User Story

 AS AN employee with a busy schedule

 I WANT to add important events to a daily planner

 SO THAT I can manage my time effectively

 ## Acceptance Criteria

-GIVEN the user is presented with a daily planner to create a schedule for the day WHEN the user opens the planner
+GIVEN the user is presented with a daily planner to create a schedule for the day

+WHEN the user opens the planner

 THEN the current day, date and time is displayed at the top of the calendar

 <img src= './images/main-screen.png'>

 WHEN the user scrolls down

-THEN the user is presented with timeblocks for standard business hours WHEN the user views the timeblocks for that day
+THEN the user is presented with timeblocks for standard business hours

+WHEN the user views the timeblocks for that day

-THEN each timeblock is color coded to indicate whether it is in the past (grey), present (red), or future (green).
+THEN each timeblock is color coded to indicate whether it is in the past (grey), present (red), or future (green)

 WHEN the user clicks into a timeblock

 THEN the can enter an event

 WHEN the user clicks the save button for that timeblock

 <img src= './images/event-added.png'>

 THEN the text for that event is saved in local storage WHEN the page is refreshed

 THEN the saved events persist

 <img src= './images/event-storage-recall.png'>